TestL-ab/TestL-ab.github.io/src/pages/docs/problem-overview.md

 **Short-term focus:** A/B testing typically focuses on short-term gains and may not address long-term goals or sustainability.

-A/B testing is a powerful tool for optimizing website or application performance, but it should be used in conjunction with other research methods and should not be relied on as the sole solution to all optimization problems.
+While A/B testing is well-suited for guiding evidence-based decisions regarding application components and features, it should be used in conjunction with other research methods and should not be relied on as the sole solution to all optimization problems.

 ---